spinnaker/spinnaker.github.io/reference/halyard/custom.md

 ### Deployment Strategy

-You can change the deployment strategy that is used when deploying Spinnaker services.
+You can change the deployment strategy that Kubernetes uses when deploying Spinnaker services.
 For example, if you wanted to adjust the `maxSurge` and `maxUnavailable` percentages for a rolling update of Clouddriver, you would define a `clouddriver.yml` file in your Halyard `service-settings` like the one below.

 ```